workos/react-native-expo-example-app/README.md

 # WorkOS React Native Expo Example App

+> [!CAUTION]
+> **This example application is significantly outdated and contains security vulnerabilities.** The current implementation includes dangerous practices that could expose sensitive credentials.
+This repository is being maintained for reference only and should not be used as a basis for production applications.
+>
+> A completely revised and secure example application is in development and will replace this version soon.
+Please check back for updates or refer to the [WorkOS documentation](https://workos.com/docs) for current best practices.

 An example React Native Expo application demonstrating to use the WorkOS API to authenticate users via SSO, pull directory user details with Directory Sync and recieve and parse Webhooks.

 ## Prerequisites